picimako/terra-support/docs/terra_wdio_tool_window.md

 ### Highlighting nodes

-Screenshot nodes are highlighted with bold text when at least one of the underlying image files for a name has a diff image.
+Screenshot nodes have a dedicated diff icon when at least one of the underlying image files for a name has a diff image.
 This makes it easier to see what images' comparisons failed.

-Spec nodes are also highlighted with bold text when at least one of the underlying image nodes has a diff image.
+Spec nodes are also marked with the same diff icon when at least one of the underlying image nodes has a diff image.

 ![highlighted_nodes](assets/terra_wdio_tool_window_highlighted_nodes.PNG)